We may earn commissions on purchases. (Info)

 Does CyberGhost VPN Work with Streaming Services?

-I successfully connected to US and UK Netflix libraries on the first try.
-Using CyberGhost’s US servers.
-I could unlock content to stream in high-definition.
+I successfully connected to the US and UK Netflix libraries on the first try, using CyberGhost’s US servers.
+I could unlock content to stream in high definition.
 I could also stream Netflix Australia without any hassle.

 I encountered geo-blocks when trying to access Netflix Germany through the Frankfurt server.
-However, switching to the Nuremberg server was enough to clear that up.
+However, switching to the Nuremberg server was enough to resolve the issue.

 My last test was for South America.
-I tested Netflix streaming services in Chile, Peru, and Brazil and could stream in HD.
+I tested Netflix’s streaming services in Chile, Peru, and Brazil and was able to stream in HD.

 If you want to bypass Netflix’s powerful geo-restrictions, CyberGhost VPN is one of your best bets.

-While testing, I found that CyberGhost VPN can unblock Hulu, BBC iPlayer, Disney Plus, HBO Max, and Amazon Prime Video.
+During testing, I found that CyberGhost VPN can unblock popular streaming services such as Hulu, BBC iPlayer, Disney+, HBO Max, and Amazon Prime Video.
 Additionally, the VPN easily bypasses restricted access to sites like Facebook, Google, and YouTube.

 What’s more, I could stream content seamlessly without any lag.
-CyberGhost offers nearly 100 dedicated streaming servers.
+CyberGhost offers nearly 100 dedicated servers for streaming.
 Each server has a tag that labels the streaming service it’s optimized for.
 Even so, connecting to any of these servers will get you past most geo-restrictions from streaming services.

 Servers and Their Locations